Bethe-Sommerfeld Conjecture and Absolutely Continuous Spectrum of Multi-Dimensional Quasi-Periodic Schr\"odinger Operators: Introduction

 \subsection{Acknowledgments}

 The results were partially obtained during the programme Periodic and Ergodic Spectral Problems in January -- June 2015, supported by EPSRC Grant EP/K032208/1.
 We are grateful to the Isaac Newton Institute for Mathematical Sciences, Cambridge, for their support and hospitality.
 YK is grateful to Mittag-Leffler Institute their support and hospitality (April 2019).
 The authors are grateful to Michael Goldstein, Wilhelm Schlag, and Mircea Voda for useful discussions and to Jeffrey Galkowski for reading the early version of this article and making useful suggestions.
 The research of LP was partially supported by EPSRC grants EP/J016829/1 and EP/P024793/1.
-YK and RS were partially supported by NSF grant DMS-1814664.
+YK and RS were partially supported by NSF grant DMS-1814664. {\newred We are very grateful to the referees for reading this (very technical indeed) text and making many useful remarks and suggestions.}